WheelOfPython/Multiple-Neighborhoods-Cellular-Automata/README.md

 # About MNCA
 I've learned about MNCA from this YT video: Complex Behaviour from Simple Rules: 3 Simulations by Sebastian Lague

-I couldn't find much information regarding MNCA on the first page of Google, so my implematation is based on this one: https://softologyblog.wordpress.com/2018/03/09/multiple-neighborhoods-cellular-automata/
+I couldn't find much information regarding MNCA on the first page of Google, so my implematation is heavily based on this one: https://softologyblog.wordpress.com/2018/03/09/multiple-neighborhoods-cellular-automata/